 - The fight to end in a draw – (+2000)

-Tyson Fury vs. Deontay Wilder – Head to Head Stats
+Tyson Fury vs Deontay Wilder – Head-to-Head Stats

 33-year-old British boxer Tyson Fury, known as ‘The Gypsy King’, is one of the taller members of the boxing world at this moment.
 Standing at a towering 6’9”.
 Fury has a standing reach of 85 inches.
-The Manchester-born boxer is known for his grit and grind mentality and his never-say-die attitude.
+The Manchester-born boxer is known for his grit and grinds mentality and his never-say-die attitude.
 That being said, Tyson Fury is also an extremely skilled boxer and a shrewd tactician in his weight class.
 Fury is only the third heavyweight boxer to claim the Ring magazine title twice after Floyd Patterson and Muhammad Ali.

 Fury has boxed professionally in 31 fights before his third bout against Deontay Wilder.
-He has been nearly unbeatable throughout his career, winning 30 of those fights.
+He has been nearly unbeatable throughout his career, winning 30 fights.
 21 of those wins have come via knockout.
 The only battle he failed to win thus far was his first against Wilder, which ended in a draw, although many believe the judges should have ruled in Fury’s favour.